Dovile Vilda

 2020

-During her scholarly retreat, she worked to develop a funding proposal for an interdisciplinary, secondary data analysis of the impact of social policies and area-level social, environmental and economic factors (e.g., concentrated disadvantage, structural racism, and crime) on children’s health outcomes in the US.
-Activities at the retreat involved reading and reviewing the relevant literature, finalizing research aims and objectives, drafting the full proposal, and conducting preliminary data analysis for inclusion of early evidence within the funding application.
+Building on her skills in policy analysis and mixed methods research, she aims to move beyond individual and family-level explanations to investigate how policies and area-level social, environmental, and economic conditions (e.g., concentrated disadvantage, structural racism, and crime) contribute to differences in child health outcomes.
+During her scholarly retreat, she developed a funding proposal for an interdisciplinary secondary data analysis of the impact of social policies and place-based factors on children’s health outcomes in the US.
+Activities included reviewing relevant literature, refining research aims and objectives, drafting the proposal, and conducting preliminary data analysis to provide early evidence for the funding application.